Uncontested Divorce in Colorado

 • The Petition: This form can be filed by a single partner or by both.
 It is applicable for divorcing couples having children and those who do not have children.

-• The Summons: This form is essential only when both the divorcing partners are not filing jointly.
+• The Summons: This form is essential only when both the partners are not filing jointly.

-• The Case Information Sheet: This form includes a summary of the facts pertaining to the case and is needed in several counties in the state.
+• The Case Information Sheet: This form includes a summary of the facts pertaining to the case and is required in several counties in the state.

-• The Waiver and Acceptance of Service: When the Respondent accedes to accept the Petition in the absence of the formal notification of the Summons, then, this form is used.
+• The Waiver and Acceptance of Service: When the Respondent accedes to accept the Petition in the absence of a formal notification of the Summons then this form is used.
 This form also declares that the Respondent is not protected by the Service members Civil Relief Act.

 • The Response: The sole occasion when this form is used is when the Respondent files an answer to the Petition.